danielmolnar992/recipe-app-api-v2/README.md

 - Django 4 framework
 - DRF Spectecular to create swagger and documentation
 - Flake8, isort for linting support
+- Github Actions for testing and linting checks

 ## Usage: